CleverTap Query Language

 - Advanced event filters

-Event and session property based filters are applied directly to the base query.
+Event and session property-based filters are applied directly to the base query.

 Base event query is mandatory for the event export API in all cases.